hpamula/magic_survival_AI_class_getter/README.txt

 The DELAYS section affects program directly.
-Changing delays is fully reversible, but better test without saving classes (type 0 in MSClassGetter.exe window) while experimenting because e. g. when time "between clicking "LOAD" and "Return":" is to low, program will try to recognize blank screen with "Successfully loaded." message and "Return" button as a class, which seems most similiar to druid among all classes, which will buy druid if it is the class the program is searching for.
+Changing delays is fully reversible, but better test without saving classes (type 0 in MSClassGetter.exe window) while experimenting because e. g. when time "between clicking "LOAD" and "Return":" is to low, program will try to recognize screen with "Successfully loaded." message and "Return" button as a class, which seems most similiar to druid among all classes, which will buy druid if it is the class the program is searching for.
+In my tests when "between clicking "Return" (after LOAD) and "Shop":" was too low, astronomer or druid were "recognized".
+When "waiting for class image to set its colors from white flash after clicking "Research Data":" was too low, usually "game has lagged" or druid (once again) were recognized.